 Food For Good: Amy Chen’s idea for a social incubator was a PepsiCo Innovation

-When Amy Chen started her first job as a marketer for Pepsico’s pita chip brand in 2007, she started thinking about how she could use her position to help make a difference in the world.
+Amy Chen started her first job as a marketer for Pepsico’s pita chip brand in 2007.
+After that, she started thinking about how she could use her position to help make a difference in the world.

 “What if PepsiCo could be on the cutting edge of figuring out new business models that were revenue-generating but had a social impact?” – Amy Chen

-Chen came up with a plan for a social business incubator to develop sustainable business models to improve access to healthy food in underserved communities.
+Chen came up with a plan for a social business incubator to develop sustainable business models.
+These models were focused to improve access to healthy food in underserved communities.
 She presented this idea amidst PepsiCo’s CEO Indra Nooyi.
 Her idea was accepted, and Food for Good was born in 2009.